 Diet.
-Eat a healthy diet with plenty of fresh fruits and vegetables, and foods high in vitamins, potassium, magnesium, and calcium.
-The advice about eating bananas for leg cramps is correct, because the potassium in bananas can help.
+Eat a healthy diet with plenty of fresh fruits and vegetables and foods high in vitamins, potassium, magnesium, and calcium.
+The advice about eating bananas for leg cramps is correct because the potassium in bananas can help.

 Vitamins and Minerals: Potassium and Magnesium.
 Increasing magnesium intake can lessen the frequency of nighttime leg cramps, especially for pregnant women.
 Health experts recommend getting at least 300 milligrams of magnesium each day.
-Likewise, Potassium is an important electrolyte, a substance that conducts electricity in the body (along with magnesium), for nerve and muscle cell functioning.
+Likewise, Potassium is an important electrolyte, a substance that conducts electricity in the body (along with magnesium) for nerve and muscle cell functioning.
 Potassium plays a key role in smooth muscle contraction, making it important for proper muscle function.
 A nutritional supplement can help you reach your daily allowance of both.
-However, the best way to get these nutrients is in eating foods rich in potassium (sweet potatoes, white beans, and bananas) and magnesium (nuts, lentils, and quinoa).
+However, the best way to get these nutrients is by eating foods rich in potassium (sweet potatoes, white beans, and bananas) and magnesium (nuts, lentils, and quinoa).

 Hydration.
 Drink plenty of water.
 Being properly hydrated can help the body better process the minerals from foods and supplements.

 Stretch properly before exercise.
 Focus on the calf and foot muscles.

 Exercise.
 If unable to find a program that is suitable for your age and ability, move around during the day to exercise your feet and legs.

 Footwear.
 Wear suitable, comfortable, supportive shoes, especially if you have flat feet or other foot problems.

 Stretch before bedtime.
 Before going to bed, stretch.

 Sleep under loose covers.
 Loose covers are important for people that sleep on their back.
 Loose bedding help prevent the feet and toes from pointing downward during sleep.